le0-VV/INFO1110-resource-index/README.md

     * Ask Ashlyxn to open a new channel on discord for requests, may result in incoherent chaos, I haven't officially asked her about it yet, might never idk I need coffee

-Again, refer to teh changelog for update notes
+Again, refer to the changelog for update notes